Board of Directors

 Grace Flores-Hughes champions children and their courageous parents.
 She works with unaccompanied minors, protecting them from human trafficking and other dangers.
 She guides immigration policy to safeguard families.
 Serving in both Republican and Democratic Administrations, including appointments by 3 Republican Presidents, she helped resettle Cuban/Haitian refugees and tackled racial and ethnic conflict at the Department of Justice, and mediated thorny issues at the NLRB, among other roles.
-Flores-Hughes leads from the lessons of growing up female and Hispanic in tough Texas towns, authoring two books shaped by her experiences.
+Flores-Hughes leads from the lessons of growing up female and Hispanic in tough Texas towns, authoring two books shaped by her experiences, one of which is due for publication shortly.
 At WCF, she focuses on bringing corporate leaders and new voices to the table for #5050x2028.

 Betsy Wright Hawkings, Treasurer